Early History: Oliver Zangwill, in a tribute to Henry Hécaen, wrote

 a relatively small group of individuals to hear about and discuss

-presented over 5 days, with ample time set aside for discussion.
-For many
+Symposium, there were three topics presented over 5 days, with ample time

-years, the number of members was held at "not more than 40"; currently the
+eligible for membership).
+For many years, the number of members was held

-Symposium counts 120 members and 24 Fellows from 6 geographic
+at "not more than 40"; currently the Symposium counts 120 members and 24

-regions (about 60% from Europe, 30% from North America, and 10% from
+Fellows from 6 geographic regions (about 60% from Europe, 30% from North

-other non-European countries).
+America, and 10% from other non-European countries).